StellarDiscussions/StellarDiscussions.github.io/src/content/earth/mother_gaia_grounding.md

 <iframe width="720" height="480" src="https://www.youtube-nocookie.com/embed/hQS7Y-8W5CY?si=xEgFewsgULGu_-4X" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 Since 2013, one of my favorite abilities is communicating with Mother Gaia.
 Mother Gaia, Earth, is the first planet I was able to channel & have an open dialogue with.
 Recently she requested we co-create a grounding ceremony to uplift humanity and help us stay grounded to her.
-Whenever you want to get grounded or feel overwhelmed by life and want to be centered listen to this grounding ceremony!
-This is an open invitation by Mother Gaia and me, enjoy!!!
+Whenever you feel anxious or overwhelmed by life and want to be calmed & get centered listen to this grounding ceremony!
+It was created for all, but is focused on people that don’t have much time to spare.
+This is an open invitation from Mother Gaia and me to pause, reset & go!!!

 ## Transcript